ILIAS-eLearning/ILIAS/docs/development/accessibility.md

 13. Ensure contrast requirements are met.
 Use for example Wave or Lighthouse to verify.
 ## Alt-Texts and aria labels
 Please check if your project labels the GUI for all target groups:
-14. Non-text elements like icons, images, graphs and the like must have alt-texts (1.1.1).
+14. Non-text elements like icons, images, graphs and the like must have an alt-attribute (1.1.1).
+If the non-text element is merely decorative this attribute may be empty.
 15. Glyphs are done in spans which cannot bear alt-texts but carry a link-tag, which must have an aria-label.
-16. Ensure labeling requirements are met.
-Use for example Wave or Lighthouse to verify.
+16. If labels are used with interactive elements, always use Wave to check whether labeling requirements are met.